Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 To exclude the automatic launch of a certain task and never take into account the coverage of this task, you should additionally [configure the project](TODO).

 #### Example
-The full example for multi-module Kotlin JVM project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/multiproject) and [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/multiproject-custom).
+The full example for multi-module Kotlin+Android project can be found [here](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/multiproject) and [here — with custom report variants](https://github.com/Kotlin/kotlinx-kover/tree/main/kover-gradle-plugin/examples/android/multiproject-custom).

 #### Adding verification rules